Where Is Piedras Negras In Mexico

 Q: Is Piedras Negras safe to visit?

 A: While Piedras Negras has faced security challenges in the past, the city has made significant efforts to improve safety and security.
-Like any urban area, it's essential to take precautions and be aware of your surroundings.
+Day to day, like any urban area, it's essential to take precautions and be aware of your surroundings.
 Check travel advisories and local news before your trip.

 Q: What is Piedras Negras known for?